sostr-rozna-hood/Skype_CryptoBot/README.md

 Would you like me to have something?
 Message one of my creators!

+## FAQ
+> Bot is so slow to respond!
+Unfortunately, CryptoBot is hosted on a Dreamspark Azure subscription, which do not allow for an "always on" state.
+This means the first request to the bot is going to take a long time, perhaps more than a minute.
+Please be patient, as all next questions you will have for the CryptoBot are going to be much faster! :)

+> Website does not load / loads slowly.
+For the same reason as above, unfortunately this is a limitation of current Azure subscription.
+It should respond in a minute or two - please try refreshing the page.
+If issue persists, please contact the creators since something probably went terribly wrong.

 ### Supported commands
 You can also check the supported commands by sending me "help" (without quotations).